misterwhybe/FinalProject/PROCESS.md

 # Day 5(Tuesday, 15-01-2019)
 Okay, the pie chart works as well!
-It is still not beautiful, so it needs some polishing, but at least it responds
+It is still not beautiful, so it needs some polishing, but at least it responds.

+# Day 6 (Wednesday, 16-01-2019)
+I spend the day looking for a nice example of a slider.
+I want this for my piechart, so you can choose which year you want to see.
+I found https://github.com/d3/d3-dispatch#dispatch_on, which I use tomorrow to fix it.
+It was not a very good day for me.

+# Day 7 (Thursday, 17-01-2019)
+My slider works!
+At least, there is a slider and you can change the year, from 1990 to 2016.
+It is not interactive with the pie chart yet.
+I started to work on it, but it is not finished.
+Tomorrow and tonight I will work some more, to make sure everything is interactive and propper before the weekend.
+This way, I have next week to make everything look nice, make my code better and add the bootstrap to make my website a bit nicer.